benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 excerpt: Last year I published a blog post that explained how to structure a Python package with a C++ extension module.
 My goal was to craft a Python package that leveraged C++ for performance and had an easily maintainable and testable structure.
 Well, seven months later, I'm revisiting Python/C++ packaging.
 I'm now convinced that the structure that I described in my original post is not ideal.
 This post will lay out the problems I discovered with my prior approach, and a complete guide to my new approach.
 I'll conclude with some thoughts on the big picture of working on projects with mixed codebases.
 ---

 Last year I published a blog post that explained [how to structure a Python package with a C++ extension module](2017/06/12/python-cpp-tests.html).
 My goal was to craft a Python package that leveraged C++ for performance and had an easily maintainable and testable structure.
 Well, seven months later, I'm revisiting Python/C++ packaging.
 I'm now convinced that the structure that I described in my original post is not ideal.
-This post will lay out the problems I discovered with my prior approach, and a complete guide to my new approach.
+This post will lay out the problems I discovered with my prior approach, and explain my new approach.
 I'll conclude with some thoughts on the big picture of working on projects with mixed codebases.

 The first part of this post assumes familiarity with [my last blog post](2017/06/12/python-cpp-tests.html).
-If you just want to know how to set up your package, you can skip ahead.
+If you just want to know how to set up your package, you can skip ahead to Part 2.
 If you're even more impatient, you can go right to the [complete working example on Github](https://github.com/benjaminjack/python_cpp_example).

 ### Part 1: Polluted namespaces and import madness

 Python's package import and namespace system is complex, to say the least.
 [There are many pitfalls](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html).
-Recall the repository directory structure that I described in my previous post:
+Recall the repository directory structure that I described in my [previous post](2017/06/12/python-cpp-tests.html):

 ```bash
 python_cpp_example